hrt/LichessBot/README.md

 # How to use
-Optional : install tampermonkey and use this script directly to automatically inject instead of manual copy pasting into console
 1. Get into a Lichess game
 2. Open console (usually F12)
 3. Copy paste ```lichess.js``` into the console.
 NOTE: this part might take a few seconds to copy paste since the chess engine is in the code.
+Optional : install tampermonkey and use this script directly to automatically inject instead of manual copy pasting into console

 # Extra
-You can easily customise the stockfish engine in my code to perform however you want it to.
+You can easily customise the stockfish engine in my code to perform however you want it to (e.g. set mindepth or skill level parameters to increase/decrease elo.

 # Todo
-- [ ] Use JS events to intercept updated DOM (to extract FEN board) instead of using XML GET requests for speed improvement.
-May not be trivial since ```document``` itself does not seem to update although the user sees the change.
+- [ ] Intercept Websocket receive events to capture FEN instead of using XML HTTP requests to stop refreshing of page to allow for consistent ultra bullet play.
+Also update to have larger random (not so often) spikes of delays if this update is applied.

-- [x] ~~Look into lichess anti cheat and bypass it using delays, inaccuracies and pre moves.~~ Bypasses anti-bot
+- [x] Bypasses anti-bot

 - [ ] ~~Add opening book to engine~~